kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_provreq.md

 ### Ensure the Admission Check is active

-To check if the Admission Check your job uses is active run the following command:
+To check if the Admission Check that your job uses is active run the following command:

 ```bash
 kubectl describe admissionchecks ADMISSIONCHECK_NAME